medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 The [`app_url` property]({{< ref "apps/reference/app-settings#app_settingsjson" >}}) must be set to the URL of the application.
 This is used to generate the token login link for the new user.

-The ids of the app forms that should trigger the transition must be configured in the `create_user_for_contacts.replace_forms` array.
+The IDs of the app forms that should trigger the transition must be configured in the `create_user_for_contacts.replace_forms` array.

 ##### `replace_forms`

 Forms that trigger the `create_user_for_contacts` transition must set the `replacement_contact_id` property to the id of the contact that should be associated with the new user.

 These forms should only be accessible to offline users (replacing online users is not currently supported).
+This is the default in the example app form properties file ([see `replace_user.properties.json`](https://github.com/medic/cht-core/blob/master/config/default/forms/app/replace_user.properties.json)).

 You can prevent a user from being replaced multiple times by including `!contact.user_for_contact.replaced` in the form properties expression.